 Using the bus & light rail in Jerusalem are two very convenient ways to get around the city.
-Whilst information is generally in Hebrew and English, it can sometimes be confusing with so many different routes and ticket options available so we created this guide to getting around the city using the bus and light rail in Jerusalem.
+Whilst information is generally in Hebrew and English, it can sometimes be confusing with so many different routes and ticket options available, so we created this guide to getting around Jerusalem using the bus and rail.

 Basics of the bus in Jerusalem